Ajrarn/Natao/README.md

 # Natao

-Natao is a Markdown editor specially made for student who are dyspraxic, dysgraphic or dyslexic.
+Natao is a Markdown Editor that has been specifically designed to help dyspraxic, dysgraphic and dyslexic students easily produce their homework and compose school/college essays.

-It is made to work on MacOs, Windows and Linux.
+Natao is Operating System (OS) independent: it works equally well on OSX, Linux and Windows machines.

 ## Getting Started

-You only need to download Natao for your OS in the releases part:
+Find the Natao release that corresponds to your computer's OS here:

 [releases](https://github.com/Ajrarn/Natao/releases).

-Unzip it where you want, and start Natao.
+Unzip the application's folder wherever you want on your computer, and start using Natao right away.

 ## Why another Markdown Editor ?

-It is first an editor to write elegant lessons and school works with as less efforts as possible.

-So this is why it use Markdown.

-The other purpose is to help organize all these documents.
-So the document explorer is made to help recurrent patterns in document organization.
+Unlike other more conventional Markdown Editors, Natao has been designed, from the ground up, to help students write essays and calculate mathematical formulas clearly, easily and elegantly.

+Natao has also been designed to help its users organize their Natao-produced documents along standardized folder structures.

 ## Screenshot